OlesiaMashko/Clabibn-project/README.md

 # Clabibn-PHP-5330-project
 Creators:
 Parth Antala,
-Olesia Mashkovtseva,
+Olesia Mashkovtseva
-Dimple Diyalani

-Technologies used:
+##Technologies used:
-PhP, JavaScript, Html, CSS, MySql, XAMMP
+PhP, JavaScript, Html, CSS, MySql, XAMMP, Bootstrap

-user needs to insall XAMMP to run this project and store database in phpmyadmin.
+User needs to insall XAMMP to run this project, start Apache and MySql and store database in [phpmyadmin] (http://localhost/phpmyadmin).

-###To generate a database import
+###To generate a database import [Clabin Database](https://raw.githubusercontent.com/OlesiaMashko/Clabibn-PHP-5330-project/main/Database/Clabin_Database.sql) into MySql Admin.

 this is a website about architecture firm. it has admin site and user site. user can provide feedback, register for email updates and apply for job in the company.